 Study now, pay later with VET FEE-HELP.

-VET FEE-HELP is a student loan scheme that is funded by the Commonwealth Government to assist eligible students pay their course fees.
-It is available for some higher-level courses offered on a fee-for-service basis by TAFE NSW.
+VET FEE-HELP is a student loan scheme that is funded by the Commonwealth Government to assist eligible students in Diploma level and above.
 VET FEE-HELP loans are not subject to income or assets tests.

 To be eligible for VET FEE-HELP you must:

-VET FEE-HELP is available for higher-level qualifications offered by TAFE NSW on a fee-for-service basis, including:
+VET FEE-HELP is available for higher-level qualifications offered by TAFE NSW including:

 You may also view the following summaries which are updated regularly:

-VET FEE-HELP Tuition Fees are published twice yearly as required under the Higher Education Support Act 2003.
-However new VET FEE-HELP programs can be introduced, and their schedule of fees published, at any time.
+VET FEE-HELP Tuition Fees are published as required under the Higher Education Support Act 2003 and are regularly updated.